mathjax/MathJax-docs/basic/mathematics.rst

 properly, and MathJax will receive a damaged math structure, which will not be rendered as the original notation would have been.
 Typically, this will cause parts of your expression to not be displayed.
-Unfortunately, there is nothing MathJax can do about that, since the browser has incorrectly interpreted the tags long before MathJax has a chance to work with them.
+MathJax does try to unravel the broken DOM tree, but this process is imperfect.
+Unfortunately, there is little MathJax can do about that, since the browser has incorrectly interpreted the tags long before MathJax has a chance to work with them.

 See the :ref:`MathML <mathml-support>` page for more on MathJax's MathML support.